 If you have a serious medical condition that has been around for years which is threatening your job, you may be inclined to file for Social Security disability benefits.
 It makes sense after all, especially if your doctor or chiropractor has stated that your condition is a serious one that will last for the foreseeable future.

 So, you fill out the paperwork and file your claim only to be denied.
 At this point, you may be asking yourself what is the next step?
-The answer will be to get guidance from the proper firm or help group so that you can fully understand your position and if getting disability benefits is the right answer for your needs.
+The answer will be to get guidance from the proper firm or help group so that you can fully understand your position and if getting social security disability benefits is the right answer for your needs.

 How It Works